nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_hids_mouse/README.rst

    :local:
    :depth: 2

-The Peripheral HIDS mouse sample demonstrates how to use the :ref:`hids_readme` to implement a mouse input device that you can connect to your computer.
+The Peripheral HIDS mouse sample demonstrates how to use the :ref:`lib_ble_service_hids` to implement a mouse input device that you can connect to your computer.

 Requirements
 ************